 Genji, Haiku, Rumi, Tagore, Ah Q

-Books in Asia that changed the last millennium
+Books of Asia that transformed the last millennium

 While most westerners were still grunting in hovels and dank castles in the Dark Ages, Japanese court ladies were ornamenting their bedside diaries with delicate lines of poetry; Sufi mystics were preaching union with the divine; and Chinese scholars were paying fortunes for out-of-print books.